openglbook/openglbook.com/_includes/chapter-4-content.md

 {% gist EddyLuten/11242940 %}

 # Step-By-Step: Mathematics #
-If you’re unfamiliar with the basics of linear algebra, much of the code in the listing from the previous section will seem like gibberish, and the rest of this chapter may be hard to follow.
+If you're unfamiliar with the basics of linear algebra, much of the code in the listing from the previous section will seem like gibberish, and the rest of this chapter may be hard to follow.
 A few resources for learning linear algebra are listed in the chapter's conclusion.
-In the next sections, we’ll explore what matrices are at a glance, how to use them in three-dimensional computer graphics, and how they are used in the code you’ve just copied.
+In the next sections, we'll explore what matrices are at a glance, how to use them in three-dimensional computer graphics, and how they are used in the code you've just copied.

 You may ask yourself "how important is it to know all these calculations by heart?"
-For most of computer graphics, it is okay just to know the applications of the calculations since you’d store them in reusable functions.
+For most of computer graphics, it is okay just to know the applications of the calculations since you'd store them in reusable functions.
 However, for complex computation, you would have to come up with calculations of your own using matrices, transformations, and other linear algebra.